-As a result of these decisions, the mix of long-term incentive awards the NEOs are eligible to earn is 40% performance shares, 20% PBRS and 40% SARs.
+As a result of this decision, the mix of long-term incentive awards the NEOs are eligible to earn is 40% performance shares, 30% restricted stock and 30% SARs.
+The performance period of our performance shares and restricted stock is three years, further encouraging attention to long-term Company performance, while strengthening the retention value of the program.
 The Compensation Committee deems this blend of awards to:

-- Strengthen the performance character of the award program - Optimize the program's ability to motivate, retain and reward the NEOs - · Build equity ownership and thereby align the interests of our executives with those of our shareholders - Efficiently deliver value to executives while qualifying expenditures as deductible performance-based compensation under Section 162(m) of the Code prior to its amendment by the TCJA - · Represent the prevailing mix of long-term equity awards in the general manufacturing sector - · Reward performance that executives can directly influence
+- · Ensure the performance characteristics of the award program - · Optimize the program's ability to motivate, retain and reward the NEOs in light of recent acquisitions and industry outlook.

+- · Build equity ownership and thereby align the interests of our executives with those of shareholders. - · Efficiently deliver value to executives - Represent the prevailing mix of long-term equity awards in the general manufacturing sector - · Reward performance that executives can directly influence